KulTura-Bangkit/KulTura-ML-dev/README.md

 ## About this repository

 This repository contains our Flask API code that are made using Python.
-We also haveour .h5 model in this repository.
+We also have our .h5 model in this repository.
 Thesemodels are important in our application to classify the batik, traditional food, and traditional house.

 ## Our Machine Learning Team